johnfmorton/craft-entry-editor-links/README.md

 The first step is to render the `data-edit-link` attribute on the element in your template to display the entry ID for the entry you wish to be able to edit.

-Do this by wrapping the attribute in a conditional that checks if the page is being rendered on the front end of the site.
+Do this by wrapping the attribute in the `isFrontEndPageView` conditional that checks if the page is being rendered on the front end of the site.

 ```
 {% if isFrontEndPageView() %}data-edit-link="{{ entry.id }}"{% endif %}
 ```

-If you have a list of entries, you can add the `data-edit-link` attribute to the element that wraps each entry.
-For example, you can put this data attribute on the `article` element that wraps each entry.
+For example, if you have a list of entries, you can add the `data-edit-link` attribute to the element that wraps each entry.
+You can put this data attribute on the `article` element that wraps each entry.

 ```
 <article {% if isFrontEndPageView() and (entry is defined) %} data-edit-link="{{ entry.id }}"{% endif %}>